Pvt. Raymond A. Lorenz

 Isabella, Oklahoma, in 1941.

-Raymond was inducted into the U.S. Army on February 24, 1941, at Camp Chaffee in Fort Smith, Arkansas.
-He was sent to Ft.
+Raymond was inducted into the U.S. Army on February 24, 1941, at Camp Chaffee in Fort Smith, Arkansas, and was sent to Ft.
 Knox, Kentucky, for basic training.
 After completing basic training, he was sent to Camp Polk, Louisiana, where he became a member of the 753rd Tank Battalion.

-The 192nd Tank Battakion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
-After the maneuvers, on the side of a hill, the battalion learned they were being sent overseas.
-According to members of the battalion, General George Patton told them the news.
+The 192nd Tank Battakion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers from September 1 through 30.
+After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
+Knox.
+On the side of a hill, the battalion learned they were being sent overseas.
 Men too old to go overseas were released from federal service.
 Replacements for these men came from the 753rd Tank Battalion.
-Raymond was one of these volunteers.
-He was assigned to B Company.
+Raymond either volunteered, or had his name drawn, to join the 192nd and was assigned to B Company.

 The tankers watched that morning as the sky was filled with American planes.
 At noon, the planes landed and the pilots went to lunch.
 The planes were lined up in a straight line outside the mess hall.
 At 12:45, the tankers watched as 54 planes approached the airfield.
 As they watched, the saw "raindrops" falling from the planes.
 When bombs began exploding, the soldiers knew the planes were Japanese.